-We have established policies that require our revenueproducing units and our independent control and support functions to report and escalate operational risk events.
+We have established policies that require all employees to report and escalate operational risk events.
 When operational risk events are identified, our policies require that the events be documented and analyzed to determine whether changes are required in our systems and/or processes to further mitigate the risk of future events.

-In addition, our systems capture internal operational risk event data, key metrics such as transaction volumes, and statistical information such as performance trends.
-We use an internally developed operational risk management application to aggregate and organize this information.
-One of our key risk identification and assessment tools is an operational risk and control self-assessment process, which is performed by managers from both revenue-producing units and independent control and support functions.
-This process consists of the identification and rating of operational risks, on a forward-looking basis, and the related controls.
+We use operational risk management applications to capture and organize operational risk event data and key metrics.
+One of our key risk identification and assessment tools is an operational risk and control self-assessment process, which is performed by our managers.
+This process consists of the identification and rating of operational risks, on a forwardlooking basis, and the related controls.
 The results from this process are analyzed to evaluate operational risk exposures and identify businesses, activities or products with heightened levels of operational risk.